mturk/svcbatch/docs/examples/apachetomcat.md

 * **Notice**

-  Ensure the service is stopped before deletion
+  This command will fail if the service is running.
+In that case stop the service, and call this command again.